hphelion/documentation/commercial/GA1/commercial.vcn-maskedIP.md

 ## Method 2

-1. Log in to the Network Controller node
+1. Log in to the Controller node

 2. For each tenant, run the command:   (Assuming 16.103.148.249 as the  malicious IP address)